The Parsha in a Nutshell

 The Hebrew Bible is a radical break with this way of seeing things.
 God is to be found in history, not just in nature.
 Things do change.
 Human life is an arena of transformation.
 Abraham leaves the world of the Mesopotamian city-states to

 begin a new way of serving God.
-Moses and the Israelites leave Egypt to found a new social order.
+Moshe and the Israelites leave Egypt to found a new social order.
 They are about to build a future unlike the past.
 That was the revolution.
 Without it, we would simply not have the key words we have come to accept as obvious, words like progress, development, advance, creativity, originality.
-Until Abraham and Moses, no one thought of time as a journey in which where you are tomorrow will not be where you were yesterday.
+Until Abraham and Moshe, no one thought of time as a journey in which where you are tomorrow will not be where you were yesterday.
 The concept of change as progress would have been equally incomprehensible.
 For the ancients, change was a challenge to the established order.
 That too exists in some cultures and individuals today… in Judaism a new concept was born, of a future substantively different from the past.Future Tense, p.
 234-236

 Questions to Ponder